smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### DATABASE_LOCKING_MODE

-- Default: `"advisorylock"`
+- Default: `"dual"`

-The `DATABASE_LOCKING_MODE` variable can be set to 'advisorylock', 'lease', 'dual', or 'none'.
+The `DATABASE_LOCKING_MODE` variable can be set to 'dual', 'advisorylock', 'lease', or 'none'.
 It controls which mode to use to enforce that only one Chainlink node can use the database.
+As a best practice, set this value to `lease` if your node no longer requires advisory locks.

+- `dual` - The default: Uses both advisory locks and lease locks for backward and forward compatibility
-- `advisorylock` - The default: Advisory lock only
+- `advisorylock` - Advisory lock only
 - `lease` - Lease lock only
-- `dual` - Uses both locking types for both backward and forward compatibility
 - _none_ - No locking at all: This option useful for advanced deployment environments when you are sure that only one instance of a Chainlink node will ever be running.

 #### Technical details